-This is a key item to take to your interview, although you will probably find that your interviewer has a copy already it is a good idea to have a copy of your own just in case they do not or if you are asked to talk through your CV you’ll have this as a prompt.
+This is a key item to take to your interview, although you will probably find that your interviewer has a copy already it is a good idea to have a copy of your own CV just in case they do not or if you are asked to talk through your CV you’ll have this as a prompt.

-It is pretty common for you to be asked to bring along details of qualifications/certificates you have gained that prove you meet the job spec.
+It is pretty common for you to be asked to bring along details of qualifications/certificates you have gained that prove you meet the job specification.
 Even if they have not asked you to bring them it is worth getting this prepared just in case!
 Make sure that you have all the official documents ready prior to your interview day to avoid giving yourself something extra to worry about on the day.

 Now that you know what you need to take with you you're going to need a smart, appropriate bag to put everything in.
 Take some time when considering this, think about the environment you are applying to work within and decide based on this which type of bag would be most suitable.